 Cancellation Policy.
-A non-refundable deposit of $50 will be required upon sign-up.
+A non-refundable deposit of $100 will be required upon sign-up.
 Payment in full is required 4 months before date of class.
-No refund 2 months prior to class unless space is filled by waitlist, at which case full refund will be made less the $50 deposit and any payment service fees that Susan has been charged.
+Refund policy will be described in a follow-up post.

 A frequent comment comes from those who a trip to Maine is not in the future: “I can’t wait until you offer an on-line class.”
 Here’s the status of such a class:

 All along, Tom (my indispensable co-writer and co-conspirator) and I have felt that we’ve been writing an outline for an on-line class within many of these posts from the very beginning.
 Almost all the How-To posts deal with one aspect or another of the fabric collage process as I teach it.

 With last week’s post Hang it Up: Making Your Art Quilt Art, most of the holes were filled in for an on-line class outline.
 Which means, essentially, there’s a class hidden within almost two years of posts.